npm/npm/doc/folders.md

 `root/.npm/foo/1.0.0/{module-name}.js` Generated shim corresponding to a module defined in the modules option.
 The module shim requires `root/.npm/foo/1.0.0/{module-path}.js`

-If no modules are defined then default modules are generated for all `.js` files in the `./lib` directory.
+If no `directories.lib` is provided in the package.json and no modules are defined then default modules are generated for all `.js` files in the `./lib` directory.

 `root/.npm/foo/active` symlink to the active version.